OndrejTuma/CKAD/objects-in-k8s.md

 ## Objects in Kubernetes

-They are also reffered to as `kind` or `type`.
+They are also referred to as `kind` or `type`.

-The are by default PascalCase when used in configuration files or as `--type` option, but lowercase when used as an `<object>` argument.
+They are by default PascalCase when used in configuration files or as `--type` option, but lowercase when used as an `<object>` argument.

 > There are also aliases for k8s objects (mentioned in brackets)